Get us in your inbox

 • price 1 of 4

-From homespun Instagram operation to one of L.A.’s favorite wholesale vegan bakeries, Just What I Kneaded eventually landed a bake shop of its own.
-Now Justine Hernandez’s charming pop-up and wholesale bakery whips up entirely plant-based, market-fresh scones, cookies, cinnamon rolls and more in a Frogtown brick-and-mortar, with a full coffee program in this sunny, casual space.
+From an Instagram bakery operation to one of L.A.’s favorite vegan bakeries, Just What I Kneaded is now known citywide for its delicious plant-based cakes, cookies and pies.
+(Plus, many of them are gluten-free!)
+Self-taught baker Justine Hernandez whips up entirely plant-based scones, cookies, cinnamon rolls and more from a Frogtown brick-and-mortar, with a full coffee program and a sunny, casual outdoor patio.
 If you get there quick enough, you can usually catch some of the daily savory breakfast sandwiches and breakfast burritos before they sell out, and they’re positively stuffed with plant-based cheese, eggs and meats—as well as seasonal veggies—to get you through the day.

 Recommended